alan-turing-institute/scivision/docs/about_scips.rst

 Consider making a SCIP if: you would like to propose changes that affect the overall design of the library, introduce or change an interface, and in any situation where **early feedback from the community** on an idea would be helpful.

-They are not necessary for every change: For smaller, or self-contained contributions, simply open a pull request to the relevant repository (e.g. `scivision <https://github.com/alan-turing-institute/scivision>`_.
+They are not necessary for every change: For smaller, or self-contained contributions, simply open a pull request to the relevant repository (e.g. `Scivision <https://github.com/alan-turing-institute/scivision>`_.
 This type of change can be made and discussed on the pull request directly.

 Who can make a SCIP?
 --------------------

-**Any scivision contributor** can propose a SCIP by making a pull request to this repository that adds to the ``docs/scip`` directory, following the steps below.
+**Any Scivision contributor** can propose a SCIP by making a pull request to this repository that adds to the ``docs/scip`` directory, following the steps below.
 See also the contributing guide for advice about contributing to the project generally.

 An SCIP has one or more *editors*, normally the proposor, and who is responsible for gathering feedback and revising the text before it is adopted (gathering comments on the pull request or any relevant issues and discussion, for example).